 When it comes time to pick what you want to study on student exchange, just remember: there is a lot to choose from and there is an exchange option that will suit you.

 We have a large selection of subjects offered by over 250 partner universities worldwide.
 By 2020 we aim to have 50 per cent of students complete a global mobility program before they graduate.

 There are short-term (from 3 weeks, six-month, and one-year) options, for studying overseas as part of your degree.

 - You can view a full list of student exchange program options on our Global Mobility Database.
-By clicking on 'list all' you will pull a list of close to 400 programs in nearly 50 countries.

 Where to go

 When choosing a country for student exchange, consider the following: